prof-biney/bank_app/README.md

   - Payments endpoints (authorize, capture, refund) and Notifications endpoints

 Note: The local server directory (server/) is deprecated and kept only for reference.
 Do not run it locally.

+### Optimization Tips
+- Use Idempotency-Key on POST requests to avoid duplicates when retrying.
+- Keep Expo packages on expected patch versions (Expo CLI suggests versions at startup).
+- In server Dockerfile, pin Bun version and prefer `bun install --ci` for reproducible builds.
+- Use tunnel mode for easy device testing: bunx expo start --tunnel.

 ### Verifying Environment Variables